FlavScents AInsights Entry: Cola Acuminata Schott et Endl. Seed Extract (CAS: 68916-19-8)

 3. Natural Occurrence & Formation

-Cola acuminata is naturally found in the tropical rainforests of West Africa.
+Cola acuminata is naturally found in the tropical regions of West Africa.
 The seeds are harvested and processed to extract the flavor compounds.
-The primary constituents, caffeine and theobromine, are naturally occurring alkaloids that contribute to the extract's stimulant properties.
-The extract qualifies for "natural flavor" designation due to its direct derivation from plant material.
+The extract is considered a natural flavoring agent, aligning with the "natural flavor" designation due to its direct derivation from plant material.
+The formation of its characteristic flavor profile is primarily due to the presence of caffeine, theobromine, and other phenolic compounds.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs